FailAcademy/learning/adp-vancouver/_slides/week-03/02-state-events.md

 All required Apollo packages were added to your project with `npm install`, you just need to use them now :)

-The first stop will be `client/src/apollo/index.js` to make our client application aware of our GraphQL API by defining a `uri` for the API, and adding the `httpWithUploads` to the newly instantiated Apollo client.
+The first stop will be `client/src/apollo/index.js` to make our client application aware of our GraphQL API by defining a `uri` for the API, and adding the `httpLink` to the newly instantiated Apollo client.

 ???